joelabc/joelabc/content/docs/experiences/triathlon.md

 ### Triathlon?
 What is that?

 It is an event with 3 disciplines; swimming biking and running.
 For the ones who are a bit more curious read more [here](https://triworldhub.com/types-of-triathlons/).
 Basically you start out swimming, then you get on the bike and finally finish the event with a run.
 The distances, environments cut off times etc. change based on the event but essentially this is what a triathlon is.
+I recently attended a camp by Sunil Menon from [Menon Fitness Systems](https://www.menon.fitness/).

+&nbsp;<br class="hx:sm:block hx:hidden" />
+{{< youtube F8Gowi4oO3E >}}

 ### Cool.
 But why triathlons?